Italian fascism: Aftermath of World War II

-Today's Italian constitution is the result of the work of the Constituent Assembly, which was formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy.
+The current Constitution of the Italian Republic was officially ratified and promulgated on 27 December 1947.
+Following the referendum on the institutional form of the State held by universal suffrage in the Kingdom of Italy on 2 June 1946, which overthrew the monarchy and replaced it with republicanism, the Constituent Assembly of Italy was formed in the same year by the major political representatives and jurists of all the anti-fascist partisan forces that comprised the Western Allied Italian resistance movement, which contributed to the defeat of the Nazi–Fascist regime during the Liberation of Italy (1943–1945).
+Originally including 139 articles, the Constitution defined the foundational structure of the republican government of Italy, and had been revised by the Constituent Assembly 170 times before its approval.
+The Constitution came into force in the newly founded Italian Republic on 1st January 1948.

-Liberation Day is a national holiday in Italy that commemorates the victory of the Italian resistance movement against Nazi Germany and the Italian Social Republic, puppet state of the Nazis and rump state of the fascists, in the Italian Civil War, a civil war in Italy fought during World War II, which takes place on 25 April.
-The date was chosen by convention, as it was the day of the year 1945 when the National Liberation Committee of Upper Italy (CLNAI) officially proclaimed the insurgency in a radio announcement, propounding the seizure of power by the CLNAI and proclaiming the death sentence for all fascist leaders (including Benito Mussolini, who was shot three days later).
+Liberation Day is a national holiday in Italy that commemorates the victory of the Italian resistance movement against Nazi Germany and the Italian Social Republic (RSI), a puppet state of the Nazi Germans and rump state of the Italian fascists that existed during the Italian Civil War, fought during World War II, which takes place on 25 April 1945.
+The date was chosen by convention, as it was the day of the year 1945 when the National Liberation Committee for Northern Italy (CLNAI) officially proclaimed the anti-fascist insurgency in a radio announcement, propounding the seizure of power by the CLNAI and proclaiming the death sentence for all Italian fascist leaders and collaborators of the Nazi–Fascist regime (including Mussolini himself, who was shot three days later by a group of Italian partisans).